roblaing/erlang-webapp-howto/unit8/README.md

 ```
 Furthermore, I check this key isn't already in ETS, and get a different key if it is.

-The client and server just pass this uuid back and forth, with no need to wire already known data like the user name &mdash; unless
+The client and server just pass this uuid back and forth, with no need to wire already known data such as the user name &mdash; unless
 the server wants the browser to say its user name to verify the uuid is not a lucky guess by a hacker.